nikolas-virionis/spotify-api/README.md

   <img src='./readme-pictures/OAuth Scopes.png' width='40%'><br>

-  Then request it, after that hit crtl+A / command+A to select it all then crtl+C / command+C to copy it Then, back to python, paste it in the field requiring it and press enter Then if you already have a previously generated CSV file format playlist, type csv then enter, if you do not have the playlist as previously generated, press web, but know that it will take a good while as said [here](#patience),and if this is the case, go get a coffee, or tea if you are into that sort of thing.
+  Then request it, after that hit crtl+A / command+A to select it all then crtl+C / command+C to copy it.
+  Then, back to python, paste it in the field requiring it and press enter.
+  Then if you already have a previously generated CSV file format playlist, type csv then hit enter, if you do not have the playlist as previously generated, type web, but know that it will take a good while as said [here](#patience),and if this is the case, go get a cup of coffee, tea, or whatever you are into.

 ## Methods